Code of Conduct

 - Dangerous use of equipment

 Good sportsmanship is vital to maintaining the appropriate recreational atmosphere of intramural sports.
 All intramural participants and spectators are expected to conduct themselves in a civil and sporting manner at all times - before, during, and after contests.
-Behavior that promotes intolerance or prejudice, degrades any racial, ethnic, gender or religious group, infers an explicit sexual reference, or promotes destructive behavior is considered disrespectful to the University and its members, and will be addressed and dealt with accordingly.
+Behavior that promotes intolerance or prejudice, degrades any racial, ethnic, gender or religious group, infers an explicit sexual reference, demeans on the basis of skill or intellect or promotes destructive behavior is considered disrespectful to the University and its members, and will be addressed and dealt with accordingly.
 This includes Intramural team names and information posted on the IMLeagues website.

 The Assistant Director of Intramural Sports has the right to suspend individuals or teams from further participation in the intramural program for violations of conduct befitting an intramural participant or team.
 Actions which interfere with others’ enjoyment of the league is a specific departmental point of emphasis.
 Any actions which are not just inappropriate for intramural participants, but of Boston College students in general, will also be directed to the Office of Student Affairs.